Star Line Books

-On a bluebird clear day, I set off to Tracy City on the edge of the Cumberland Plateau.
-I love to travel, and particularly the back roads.
-The book Blue Highways by William Least Heat Moon entered my thoughts, and I remembered how I have discovered some unique parts of the world by driving back roads.
+On a bluebird day, I set off to Tracy City on the edge of the Cumberland Plateau.
+I love to travel, particularly on the back roads.
+The book Blue Highways by William Least Heat Moon entered my thoughts, and I remembered how I discovered some unique parts of the world by driving back roads.

 I asked myself, “What is your passion?
 What do you love?”
 In my mind, the soundtrack played George Thorogood singing his classic hit with a similar title.

 Always a fan of Blue Highways, I took Highway 41 from Chattanooga to Haletown, a town on the Tennessee River near Nickajack Dam.
 I contemplated stopping on my way back to watch the bats come out of Nickajack Cave.
 The cave is home to a large colony of Gray Bats, and I have seen them exit at sunset.
 Each bat will eat its weight in mosquitoes and other insects each night they emerge.